mxriverlynn/backbone.modelbinding/readme.md

 });
 ```

+This requires a format of "prefix:config|attr" where:

+* prefix is any arbitrary prefix you want to handle
+* config is any configuration you want for your handler, passed in to your handler
+* attr is the model attribute that triggers the data-binding.
+The value of the attr
+is passed in to your handler function as the "value" parameter

 ## Data-Bind To Any Model Event

 In addition to binding model attributes, you can use the data-bind functionality to